-- (ii) where third party maintenance contractors are used, the network facility and service provider should enter into Service Level Agreements with maintenance suppliers incorporating low response times(less than 4 hours) from the time of notification of equipment failure.
-The response time should be related to the Recovery Time Objective of systems that are supported by the equipment; - (iii) make an in-depth spares requirements analysis to determine which spares should be purchased and kept on-site for emergency; and - (iv) make pre-arrangements with major suppliers to bring in support teams in emergency or disaster situations
+- (ii) Where third party maintenance contractors are used, the Network facilities and service provider should enter into Service Level Agreements with maintenance suppliers incorporating low response times (less than 4 hours) from the time of notification of equipment failure.
+The response time should be related to the Recovery Time Objective of systems that are supported by the equipment; - (iii) Make an in-depth spares requirements analysis to determine which spares should be purchased and kept on-site for emergency; and - (iv) Make pre-arrangements with major suppliers to bring in support teams in emergency or disaster situations.